 On October 3, 2022, Ms. Swenson and Mr. Scott Vogel, a member of the Board, tendered their resignation from the Board effective immediately.
 On October 3, 2022, Mr. Jordan Vogel also tendered his resignation from the Board effective on October 5, 2022 upon his receipt of a supplemental release pursuant to the Mutual Release (described below).
-On October 28, 2022, Mr. Brian Krolicki tendered his resignation from the Board effective immediately.

-As of October 31, 2022, the Company had received \$85.0 million in financing commitments towards satisfaction of the Implementation Condition, \$10.6 million of which has been funded and immediately available for the Company's general use as of such date.
+As of September 30, 2022, the Company had received \$85.0 million in financing commitments towards satisfaction of the Implementation Condition, \$1.7 million of which has been funded as of such date.